 Garages and permanent outbuildings

 Repair category -

 Notes NOT APPLICABLE

 Outside areas and boundaries

-Repair category 1
+Repair category 2

 Notes The boundaries appear reasonably well defined and are in adequate condition.
-Regular maintenance will be required with particular regard to the solid stone boundary You should verify with your conveyancer the extent of the boundaries attaching to the property.
+Regular maintenance will be required.
+You should verify with your conveyancer the extent of the boundaries attaching to the property.